TCLamnidis/BareBonesBash/README.md

 ## Navigating the maze

 After opening the terminal what you will normally see is a blank screen with a 'command prompt'.
-This typically consists of your username, device name a colon, a directory path and ends with a dollar symbol.
-Like so.
+This typically consists of your username, the device name, a colon, a directory path and ends with a dollar symbol.
+Like so:

 ```bash
 <username>@<device_name>:~$